ahmemoha/network-intel-dashboard/README.md

-# Cortex 👁️ Web Based OSINT Dashboard
+# Network Intel  👁️ Web Based OSINT Dashboard

-Cortex is a powerful, single-page web application designed for security analysts, penetration testers, and IT professionals.
+This dashboard is a powerful, single-page web application designed for security analysts, penetration testers, and IT professionals.
 It aggregates data from multiple security APIs into a centralized, dark-mode dashboard for rapid reconnaissance and threat intelligence gathering.

 ## ✨ Features